 Tettegouche State Park is the largest state park as you make your way along Lake Superior’s North Shore, and Shovel Point is just one tiny part of the park.
 The remaining 9,000+ acres of the park are inland and include the Baptism River, several lakes, semi-mountainous trails, undisturbed hardwood forests, over 20 miles of hiking trails, and a series of waterfalls.

 #5 Temperance River State Park

-Another option is to hike Carlton Peak, which is popular with rock climbers, hikers, and snowshoers.
-This trail is especially lovely in the spring and fall when the foliage doesn’t block the expansive views.
+Another option is to hike Carlton Peak, which is a popular place to hike, rock climb, and snowshoe.
+This trail is especially lovely in the spring before the leaves have returned, blocking some breath-taking views.
+And, like most hikes on the North Shore, it’s gorgeous in the fall when the leaves turn vibrant colors.